Build fairer machine learning models

 |Equalized odds||Diagnose allocation and quality-of-service harms||Binary classification|

 |Bounded group loss||Mitigate quality-of-service harms||Regression|

-- Reduction: These algorithms take a standard black-box ML estimator (e.g., a LightGBM model) and generate a set of retrained models using a sequence of re-weighted training datasets.
+- Reduction: These algorithms take a standard black-box machine learning estimator (e.g., a LightGBM model) and generate a set of retrained models using a sequence of re-weighted training datasets.
 For example, applicants of a certain gender might be up-weighted or down-weighted to retrain models and reduce disparities across different gender groups.
 Users can then pick a model that provides the best trade-off between accuracy (or other performance metric) and disparity, which generally would need to be based on business rules and cost calculations.

 - Post-processing: These algorithms take an existing classifier and the sensitive feature as input.
 Then, they derive a transformation of the classifier's prediction to enforce the specified fairness constraints.
 The biggest advantage of threshold optimization is its simplicity and flexibility as it does not need to retrain the model.

 |Algorithm||Description||Machine learning task||Sensitive features||Supported parity constraints||Algorithm Type|

 ||Black-box approach to fair classification described in A Reductions Approach to Fair Classification||Binary classification||Categorical||Demographic parity, equalized odds||Reduction|